PikaJew002/handrolled/README.md

             return new JsonResponse(['user' => $user]);
         }

-        throw new HttpException(500, 'Database error!
+        return new ServerErrorResponse('Database error!
 Could not delete user!');
     }
 }
 ```